 This standard is designed to ensure that these account holders are not penalized with additional fees or more limited access for existing telephone banking services, or that they are not charged a fee to do something on the phone that is free at a branch.
 Thus, if the bank provides free balance inquiries or other customer service representative services to holders of other institutional accounts, as almost all do, they cannot add a charge or restrict such calls for these account holders.

 More Questions?

-Please contact us ... we'll be happy to answer your questions quickly, and will also continue to update these FAQ's to help your colleagues!
+Contact us - we'll answer quickly and continue to update these FAQs to help your colleagues!